Pros and Cons of Smart Meters

 Who owns the Meter?

 Traditionally the Distribution Network Operator (DNO) owned all the meters but the Supplier led rollout means that the suppliers must purchase or rent the Smart Meters.
-As you as a customer change supplier a rental fee for the meter will be exchanged between your supplier and the owner of the meter.
+Companies called MAPs (Meter Asset Providers) will now often own the meters and charge the current supplier a rental fee.

 What is the cost of the meters?

 Traditional meters (sometimes called dumb or legacy) meters lasted for about 40 years and cost about £10.
 Electricity Smart Meters cost about £50, gas meters about £80.
 The life is not yet certain but expected to be from 10 to 15 years.

 Can I have a smart meter if I'm a prepayment customer?